NathanDuran/Probabilistic-RNN-DA-Classifier/README.md

 - Make plot loss and accuracy function
 - Plot loss and accuracy on same chart
 - Sort confusion matrix and plot function
-- Add documentation to functions
+- Add documentation to functions.
+- Link to paper.